folkertvanheusden/HAM-router/README.md

-This gateway software can receive APRS and AX.25 over LoRa.
+This gateway software can function as a gateway and digipeater for AX.25 and APRS over LoRa, axudp, local ax.25 network interface.
-It can also send AX.25 over LoRa.

-Packets can be logged as json via MQTT, WebSockets and syslog.
+Packets can be logged as json via MQTT, WebSockets.
 They can also be stored in a MongoDB.
 Statistics of this server-program can be retreived via SNMP.
 APRS data can also be send to APRS-IS.
 It also has a simple web-interface.